Grammatical structures in mathematics: a personal view: Introduction

 \section{Introduction}

 When we teach statistics, we do so in the language of mathematics.
 When we construct models, communicate them, use them to make predictions, we do so in the language of mathematics.
-Our students struggle to learn that language because it is hard, and the linguistic structures are opaque even to the fluent.
-By making linguistic structures explicit we may be able to help students develop confidence and competence in using mathematical language to express their ideas.
+This use of mathematical language in statistics is distinct from the language of statistics itself as centred on careful framing of problems and analysis.
+Our students struggle to learn mathematical language because it is hard, and the linguistic structures are opaque even to the fluent.

+Explicit grammar teaching is part of both first and second language instruction more broadly.
+In the first language case, the justification is both based in literacy development as in Systemic Functional Linguistics research such as \cite{macarthur2008handbook}, and more recently in the development of reasoning and critical thinking skills in \cite{van2021conceptual} and \cite{hudson2004education}.
+In second language teaching, explicit grammar instruction is used to help with meaning making in context as well as learning by comparison to the first language \cite{pawlak2021teaching}.
+By making grammar in mathematics explicit we may be able to help students develop confidence and competence in using mathematical language to express their ideas, just as explicit teaching of grammar helps in other language teaching settings.
+To make grammatical structures in mathematics explicit, we first need to know what they are.

 That mathematics is a language is not a new idea.
 In many ways the revolution in proof theory during the 19th and into the 20th century was about the language of argument structure.
-There has been work since then in linguistic discourse theory such as \cite{o2008mathematical}, and in education research \cite{bruun2015language, powell2021assessment} which has predominantly addressed the vocabulary used to pose mathematical problems in school learners.
-From statistics specifically, \cite{rangecroft2002language} addresses vocabulary in statistical English and its interaction with ordinary and mathematical English for comparison.
-However, vocabulary is only part of a bigger picture of language structure.
-Recent developments in functional linguistics as applied to physics \cite{doran2017discourse} and Piaget's ideas about mechanisms of abstraction \cite{dawkins2024piaget} have opened up some useful avenues for thinking about more general linguistic structures in maths, advancing preliminary ideas published in \cite{obrien2023mathslanguage}.
+There has been work since then in linguistic discourse theory including \cite{o2008mathematical} from the Systemic Functional Linguistics perspective, which does not address the syntax-level structure I wish to discuss.
+In mathematics education research, works such as \cite{bruun2015language} and \cite{powell2021assessment} have predominantly addressed the vocabulary used to pose mathematical problems in school learners.
+From statistics education, \cite{rangecroft2002language}, \cite{kaplan2010lexical}, and \cite{dunn2016learning} addresses the lexicon of statistical English (vocabulary) and its interaction with ordinary and mathematical English for comparison.
+However, the lexicon is only part of a bigger picture of language structure, as grammatical structure and processes are also key to language understanding \cite{van2021conceptual}.
+Recent developments in Systemic Functional Linguistics as applied to mathematics within physics education \cite{doran2017discourse} and Piaget's ideas about mechanisms of abstraction \cite{dawkins2024piaget} have opened up some useful avenues for thinking about more general linguistic structures in mathematics, advancing ideas in \cite{obrien2023mathslanguage}.